Rudy's Country Store and Bar-B-Q

 Rudy's Country Store and Bar-B-Q is a barbecue restaurant established in Leon Springs, a district of San Antonio in the U.S. state of Texas in 1989.
-The company operates restaurants in Texas, Arizona, Oklahoma, New Mexico, Colorado, and Florida and sells products online.
+The company operates restaurants in Texas, Arkansas, Arizona, Oklahoma, New Mexico, Colorado, and Florida and sells products online.

 History

 Rudy's was established by Rudolph Aue in Leon Springs, Texas (now a part of San Antonio, Texas) in 1929 as a combination business consisting of a filling station, automobile repair shop, and grocery store.
 In 1989 Rudolph added barbecue to the food menu, combining the grocery and new restaurant element to make a "country store" feel.
 Their signature barbecue consists of 100% oak wood smoked meats rather than the usual Texas Mesquite smoke, and special in-house spices.

 Rudy's later expanded to 51 locations through the states of Florida, Texas, Oklahoma, Arizona, Colorado, and New Mexico.
 Now more of a self-service sit down restaurant style establishment, the retail store portion usually consists of a small corner of each location.
 The company's head offices are currently located in Spicewood, Texas.